Hurricane Lee on path for New England and Canada with Category 1 storm expected to be "large and dangerous"

 What category is Hurricane Lee?

-Hurricane-force winds were extending up to 90 miles from the center of Lee and tropical-storm-force winds were extending up to 310 miles from the center.
-A buoy located about 130 miles northwest of Lee's center measured a sustained wind of 54 mph that lasted for one minute.
+Hurricane-force winds were extending up to 105 miles from the center of Lee and tropical-storm-force winds were extending up to 320 miles from the center.

 Where is Hurricane Lee?

-The center of the storm was about 245 miles west-southwest of Bermuda and about 750 miles south of Nantucket, Massachusetts, according to the hurricane center.
-Lee was moving north at 14 mph.
+The center of the storm was about 215 miles northwest of Bermuda and about 490 miles south-southeast of Nantucket, Massachusetts, according to the hurricane center.
+Lee was moving north at 16 mph.

-Ahead of the storm, a hurricane watch was in effect from Stonington, Maine, to the U.S.-Canada border and parts of eastern Canada.
+Ahead of the storm, a hurricane watch was in effect from from Petit Manan Point, Maine to the U.S.-Canada border and parts of eastern Canada.
 The watch means hurricane conditions are possible for the area.

-A tropical storm warning was issued for the coast of Massachusetts from Woods Hole to Hull, including Cape Cod, Martha's Vineyard and Nantucket, the hurricane center said.
+A tropical storm warning was issued for Bermuda, Westport Mass. northward to the U.S./Canada border, Martha's Vineyard and Nantucket.
 The warning means tropical storm conditions are expected in the area within 36 hours.

-Meanwhile, a tropical storm watch was in effect from Watch Hill, Rhode Island, to Woods Hole, Massachusetts; for Rhode Island's Block Island; north of Hull, Massachusetts, to Stonington, Maine; and parts of eastern Canada.
-The watch means tropical storm conditions were possible within the area within 48 hours.

 for more features.